Taipei Dongmen: Parks and Eats

 I Jy Sheng • 一之軒

 53, Shida Rd • 台北市大安區師大路53號A bakery with several branches around Taipei; this is their original store.
-They have a “snowy” version of mung bean gao that is fluffier than the usual gao.
-I’ve also heard their mochi is good.
+They have a “snowy” take on mung bean gao fluffier than the traditional.
+Their mochi and chiffon cakes are also worth a try.

 Lai Hao • 來好